-Rising 4629 feet, Max Patch is a unique, rolling, sprawling stretch of mountain meadow that offers plentiful sunshine, incredible views and an on-top-of-the-world feeling set under expansive skies and framed in seemingly endless mountains.
-In a word, it’s incredible.
+Rising 4629 feet, Max is a rolling, sprawling stretch of mountain meadow that offers plentiful sunshine, incredible views, and an on-top-of-the-world feeling.
+It’s set under expansive skies and framed in seemingly endless mountains.
+In a single word, it’s incredible.

-It’s likely THE single most popular and well-loved Appalachian Trail hike in North Carolina.
-Departing its southernmost blaze at Springer Mountain in Georgia, the Appalachian Trail (“AT”) meanders across the crest of the Appalachian Mountains and hikes an epic 2,000+ miles from Georgia to Maine.
-There are few mountaintops summited by the AT, though, that are as strikingly beautiful, and beautifully unique, as Max Patch.
+The mountain is likely THE single most popular and well-loved Appalachian Trail hike in North Carolina.
+Departing its southernmost blaze at Springer Mountain in Georgia, the Appalachian Trail (“AT”) meanders across the crest of the Appalachian Mountains and traverses more than 2,000 epic miles from Georgia to Maine.
+There are few mountaintops summited by the AT, though, that are as strikingly beautiful, and beautifully unique, as this one.

-This adventure hikes a spur trail from the mountain’s parking area, west of Hot Springs, NC, catching views of the iconic bald before trailing through a shady forest.
+This adventure hikes a spur trail from the mountain’s parking area, west of Hot Springs, NC, catching views of the iconic bald after trailing through a shady forest.
 The hike meets the Appalachian Trail at a half mile, making a narrow loop across the summit before looping back to the trailhead.
-It’s just over two miles, roundtrip, and solidly full of scenic beauty.
+It’s a mile and a half, round trip, and solidly full of scenic beauty.
 (If the trailhead is full, or you’re up for a longer, scenic route, hike the Appalachian Trail from Lemon Gap to Max Patch, exploring a creek-filled valley and visiting the Roaring Fork Shelter along the way.)

-The Max Patch Trail dives into a young forest at .25 mile, catching a brief dose of shade.
-Ferns line the sides of the trail, and a spring trickles through the forest.
+The spur trail dives into a young forest at .25 mile, catching a brief dose of shade.
+Ferns line the sides of the trail, and a spring trickles beneath the spindly hardwoods.
 The hike exits the forest canopy, the sky opening widely as the trail treks through a grassy meadow, meeting the Appalachian Trail at .5 mile.

-The hike turns right, trekking southbound and climbing to the green summit.
-In the absence of trees on this sun-drenched bald, the AT’s iconic white rectangular blaze is painted on wooden posts.
+The route turns right, traveling southbound and climbing to the green summit.
+In the absence of trees on this sun-drenched bald, wooden posts with the AT’s iconic white rectangular blaze mark the trail.
 Wildflowers and grasses blanket the mountain’s rolling expanses and end abruptly at the base in a dense forest of trees.
-Nearby mountains of the Pisgah National forest roll in the distance and stretch far onto the horizon.
+Nearby mountains of the Pisgah National Forest roll in the distance and stretch far onto the horizon.
 (And, on a clear day, Mount Mitchell, Mount Craig and the Black Mountains’ other prominent peaks can be seen in the distance.)

-Note: lightning is a serious danger on Max Patch.
+Note: Lightning is a serious danger on an open mountain summit.
 This is not a safe trail if there’s even a small chance of an electrical storm.

 Nearby adventures on the AT

-East of Max Patch, the Appalachian Trail hikes through Hot Springs, a small mountain town that’s nestled on the banks of the scenic French Broad River.
-Hike a short, moderate 2 miler through town, along the river’s banks, and to the summit of Lovers Leap, a rocky precipice that offers beautiful views of the French Broad and the town of Hot Springs.
+To the northeast, the Appalachian Trail hikes through Hot Springs, a small mountain town that’s nestled on the banks of the scenic French Broad River.
+Hike a short two-mile adventure through town and along the river’s banks, and to the summit of Lovers Leap, a rocky precipice that offers beautiful views of the French Broad and the town of Hot Springs.
 Or hike the scenic route to Max Patch, following the Appalachian Trail from Lemon Gap on a ten-mile adventure through a stream and wilflower-filled forest.